Cutthroat Broadheads Review | The Inside Information

 There’s a lot to like about the Cutthroat.
 In some ways, it’s just a simple 2-blade single-bevel design.
 But, in other ways, there are some unique things that make it extra special.

-First of all, Cutthroat broadheads come in several different weights, ranging from 125 grains to 250 grains.
+First of all, Cutthroat broadheads come in several different weights, ranging from 125 grains to 250 grains (which can be great for higher FOC arrows).
 In this test, I shot the 125-grain version.

 The Cutthroat is machined from a single chunk of 41L40 tool steel, which is really a high quality tool steel.
 And it’s brought to a Rockwell hardness of 55.
 It’s a good balance between being soft enough to sharpen and yet tough enough to be able to hold its edge well.